-We have received a non-exclusive, non-transferable, worldwide license from a third party to certain software, in source code form, that is integrated into the software component of our ClearPoint system.
-In return, we agreed to pay the third party a one-time license fee, as well as a license fee for each copy of the ClearPoint system software that we distribute, subject to certain minimum license purchase commitments which we already have satisfied.
-The source code license is perpetual, except in the event we breach our agreement with the third party, in which case the third party may terminate the license for cause.
-A loss of the license could impede our ability to install our ClearPoint system at new sites until equivalent software could be identified, licensed or developed, and integrated into the software component of our ClearPoint system.
+We have received non-exclusive, non-transferable, worldwide licenses from third parties to certain software, in source code form, that is integrated into the software component of our ClearPoint system.
+In return, we agreed to pay one such third party a one-time license fee, as well as a license fee for each copy of the ClearPoint system software that we distribute, subject to certain minimum license purchase commitments which we already have satisfied, and we have agreed to pay royalties to other third parties based on our placements of new ClearPoint system installations.
+The source code licensees are perpetual, except in the event we breach our agreement with any of the third parties, in which case such a third party may terminate the license for cause.
+A loss of any of the licenses could impede our ability to install our ClearPoint system at new sites until equivalent software could be identified, licensed or developed, and integrated into the software component of our ClearPoint system.
 These delays, if they occur, would harm our business, operating results and financial condition.